RILAB/bis101/lecture10.md

 * In total, replication error is on order of 10^-5!!
 In human genome that means replication causes 30,000 new mutations!

 #### Spontaneous lesions

 Naturally occuring damage to DNA.

-depurination - purine base losty when bond to deoxyribose as broken. happense spontaneously can be exacerbated by environment
+depurination - purine base lost when bond to deoxyribose is broken. happense spontaneously and can be exacerbated by environment. some studies suggest as much as 5K of these per day in human cells.
- * resulting apurinic site has no base, so nothing to pair!
+ * resulting apurinic site has no base, so nothing to pair! wrong base likely incorporated in next round

 deamination - loss of amino group cytosine -> uracil

 * next round of replication, uracil pairs with <strong style="font-size: 150%; color: red;">?</strong> adenine. so GC -> AT what kind <strong style="font-size: 150%; color: red;">?</strong> (transition)
-* especially common in methlyated cytosine. as we will see, 5-methyl cytosine is important enough to be called sometimes 5th base
+* especially common in methlyated cytosine (and what bisulfite sequencing does! (correction from last time))

 #### Induced mutation